I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 Alice is still rocking in the 21st century and producing new music, both as a solo artist and as a member of Hollywood Vampires, an all star "supergroup" that includes Aerosmith guitarist Joe Perry and actor/musician Johnny Depp.
 In addition to his musical endeavors, Alice hosts his own radio show, owns a restaurant in his adopted home town of Phoenix, Arizona, and has a plaque in the Rock and Roll Hall of Fame.
 Obviously the man enjoys a certain measure of respect as one of the Elder Statesmen of hard rock and heavy metal, and when you reach that level of influence, it's common to be the subject of a tribute album... which brings us to today's bargain-bin CD pickup, 1999's Humanary Stew: A Tribute to Alice Cooper.

 Humanary What Now?

-Humanary Stew (the title comes from a lyric from the song "Black Widow") was one of a fist full of low-budget tribute albums released by the Deadline/Cleopatra Records label in the late '90s and early '00s.
-These tributes were generally produced in an assembly-line fashion by putting a bunch of out-of-work '80s rockers from different bands into a recording studio and turning them loose on the catalog of a famous '70s or '80s artist.
+Humanary Stew (the title comes from a lyric in the song "Black Widow") was one of a fist full of low-budget tribute albums released by the Deadline/Cleopatra Records label in the late '90s and early '00s.
+These tributes were produced in an assembly-line fashion by putting a bunch of out-of-work '80s rockers from different bands into a recording studio and turning them loose on the catalog of a famous '70s or '80s artist.
 (Other discs in this series included Leppardmania: A Tribute to Def Leppard, The Number One Beast: A Tribute to Iron Maiden, and Not the Same Old Song and Dance: A Tribute to Aerosmith, to name just a few.)